Why is my cat playing in their litter box? We dug deep with a vet to find out!

 Why do cats play in their litter box?

-“Generally cats play in their litter box because they enjoy a particular type of game and they’re struggling to get it elsewhere,” explains Woodnutt.
+“Generally cats play in their litter box because they enjoy a particular type of game and they’re struggling to get it elsewhere,” explains Dr. Woodnutt.
 “For instance, a cat might enjoy hiding in the box and pouncing on a passing playmate.
 If you don’t provide clean boxes for your cat to use for this, or the boxes are in the wrong place, it’s not surprising they’ll reach for their litter tray.

 However, there can be other reasons why your cat might be spending a bit too much time in its litter box:

-Medical issues
+1. Medical issues

-"There can be medical explanations for your cat spending more time in their tray that have nothing to do with playing," Woodnutt explains.
+"There can be medical explanations for your cat spending more time in their tray that have nothing to do with playing," she says.
 "Stress, urinary problems and even problems with blood pressure or thyroid issues could cause your cat to spend more time in their box.
 If your cat isn’t usually playful or doesn’t seem to be playing in there, you should consider taking them to the vet for a checkup."

-Pregnancy
+2. Pregnancy

-Anxiety and stress
+3. Anxiety and stress

-Our feline friends may seem calm and relaxed, but cats can be just as prone to anxiety or stress as the rest of us.
+Our feline friends may seem calm and relaxed, but stress and anxiety in cats is just as real as it is in us humans.
 And if anxiety or stress gets the better of them, one of their reactions may be to bolt to a safe space, and strange as it may seem, the litter tray may be that very space.

 It's their most private place and may well be the part of your home that they most consider to be theirs, so it makes sense that it could be the place they run to when things get a bit much.
 Any number of things could be causing your cat enough anxiety or stress to make it retreat to the safety of its litter tray.

-Territoriality
+4. Territoriality

 Similar to anxiety and stress, a challenge to your cat's territory may make it retreat to the safe space of the litter box.
 It could be a new pet or family member, or simply a change in its relationship with other cats in the house.

 If you have multiple cats, it pays to ensure that there are enough litter boxes to go around.
-While you should have one per cat, it doesn't hurt to have extras about the house.
+While you should have at least one per cat, it doesn't hurt to have extras about the house.
 That way there's less likelihood of territorial disagreements, thanks to reduced competition for litter boxes.

 On a related note, if your cat is playing in the litter box after you clean it, while it might just be delighted at fresh new litter, the reasoning could be territorial: if your cat sees it messing about with its litter box, it might see this as an invasion of its territory (and in some cases it may attack you while you're trying to sort its litter out).